-7.5.1.2 Description of Display Elements The indicators in the display indicate the following da ata: Speed: The speed is displayed in 00.0 format.
-The Speed sho speed in miles per hour (km/hr if selected for metric r Time: The time is displayed in 00:00 format and is measure training time, from start to end.
-The display stops auto training activity has been detected for 3 seconds.
-Distance: Distance is displayed in 00:00 format and shows the tance in miles and yards (KM and Meters if metric). user's accumulated dis- Calories: The distance display stops automatically whe been detected for 3 seconds Calories burnt is displayed in 0000 format.
-They are ca ACSM formula ([Workout METs] 3.5 [User's weight standard weight of 150 lbs.
-(70 kg). alculated using the Pace: Pace is displayed in 00:00 format and represents the t a mile. ime it takes to complete Lap: Lap is the current lap the use is on.
-To increase it, pres ss the Lap function key.
+7.5.1.2 Description of Display Elements

+The indicators in the display indicate the following data:

+Speed: The speed is displayed in 00.0 format.
+The Speed shows the user's current speed in miles per hour (km/hr if selected for metric readout).

+Time: The time is displayed in 00:00 format and is measure based on the cumulative training time, from start to end.
+The display stops automatically when no training activity has been detected for 3 seconds.

+Distance: Distance is displayed in 00:00 format and shows the user's accumulated distance in miles and yards (KM and Meters if metric).

+The distance display stops automatically when no training activity has been detected for 3 seconds standard weight of 150 lbs.
+(70 kg).

+Calories: Calories burnt is displayed in 0000 format.
+They are calculated using the a mile.

+ACSM formula ([Workout METs] \ 3.5 \ [User's weight in kg.] / 200), based on a

+Pace: Pace is displayed in 00:00 format and represents the time it takes to complete power based on the current speed and a standard weight of 150lbs.
+(70 kg).

+Lap: Lap is the current lap the use is on.
+To increase it, press the Lap function key.

 Watts: Watts are displayed in 0000.
+They are the instantaneous measurement of actual heart rate during training in the form of beats per minute.

-They are the instantaneo power based on the current speed and a standard we Heart Rate: The user's heart rate (Pulse) is displayed in 000 formation actual heart rate during training in the form of beats p • Total Time: Total time is the accumulation of time since the work out has started.
+Heart Rate: The user's heart rate (Pulse) is displayed in 000 format.
+It represents the user's surface area of an average person seated at rest.
+The increase of Mets is the multiplication of energy expended.

+Total Time: Total time is the accumulation of time since the workout has started.

 Mets: Mets is displayed in the 00 format.
-One Met is the energy surface area of an average person seated at rest.
-The multiplication of energy expended.
-Total Distance: Total Distance is displayed as 00.00 which measured t miles (or km) over all laps. he accumulation of all
+One Met is the energy produced per unit miles (or km) over all laps.

+Total Distance: Total Distance is displayed as 00.00 which measured the accumulation of all